 In June 1919, Melissa and Christian traveled to Marysville, OH for a visit with their granddaughter, Mrs. Richard Hervey, with the news covered in the gossip columns of the Marysville Journal-Tribune.

 Melissa died in her home in Cameron on July 13, 1920 at the age of 71.
-She was placed into eternal rest in the Windy Gap Cemetery.
+The cause of her death is not yet known, and a death certificate has not yet been found in West Virginia or Pennsylvania records.
+Her mortal remains were placed into eternal rest in the Windy Gap Cemetery.
 An obituary in the Waynesburg Messenger said "She was the last of a family of eight children...."

 ~ Son David Maxwell "Max" Ullom ~

 Son David Maxwell "Max" Ullom (1858-1931) was born on Oct.
 16, 1858 in Greene County.

 He married Ara Belle (or "Anabel") Smith (1858-1892).

 They produced five children, including Lillie Archer, Harry Ullom, Bertha Edgar, Robert S. Ullom and Emma Ullom.

 They were farmers, residing at Beham, Washington County, PA.